Ria424/developers-animatesdk-docs/Document_object/Document56.md

 #### Description

-Method; duplicates the selection on the Stage.
+Method; Duplicates the selection on the Stage.

 #### Example